Symona Boniface: Career

 Director Edward Bernds regularly cast Boniface in larger roles in his scripts for Columbia shorts.
 She was featured in Micro-Phonies (1945) and continued to portray wealthy or authoritative women in comedies alongside performers such as Gus Schilling, Richard Lane, and Harry Von Zell.

 One of her most notable scenes occurred in Half-Wits Holiday (1947), a remake of the earlier Stooge short Hoi Polloi (1935).
 In the film, Moe Howard tosses a pie into the air to avoid detection, and it lands on Boniface's character, Mrs. Smythe-Smythe, after a moment of comedic suspense.
 The gag was considered effective enough to be reused in later shorts, including Pest Man Wins (1951), Scheming Schemers (1956), and Pies and Guys (1958), through stock footage after Boniface's death.

 Her final on-screen performance was in the unaired television pilot Jerks of All Trades (1949), featuring The Three Stooges and Emil Sitka.

 Personal life

 Boniface was married to Frank Pharr Simms, a salesman and real estate broker originally from Decatur, Georgia.

 She died from pancreatic cancer on September 2, 1950, in Woodland Hills, Los Angeles, California, at the age of 56.
+Her grave at Valhalla Memorial Park Cemetery had been unmarked for a half a century until 2005 when it was eventually placed by The Three Stooges fans.